El Cid (film)

+During the late 1950s, Samuel Bronston had established his own production studio in Madrid, Spain.
+To strengthen cordial ties to the Spanish government ruled by Francisco Franco, Bronston began developing a biographical film of El Cid.
+During his reign, Franco had admired and compared himself to El Cid.
+In 1960, Bronston purchased Frederic M. Frank's script, and hired Anthony Mann to direct the film.
+Philip Yordan was later hired to rewrite the script, although Mann later recruited Ben Barzman to write the final screenplay.
+Before principal photography began, Bronston purchased the rights to a rival biographical film developed by Cesáreo González's Aspa Films, making the film an Italian co-production.
+On a $7 million budget, filming of El Cid began in September 1960 and concluded in April 1961.

 El Cid premiered on December 6, 1961 at the Metropole Theatre in London, and was released on December 14 in the United States.
 The film received largely positive reviews praising the performances of Heston and Loren, the cinematography, and the musical score.
 It went on to gross $26.6 million during its initial theatrical run.
 It was nominated for three Academy Awards for Best Art Direction, Best Music Score of a Dramatic or Comedy Picture, and Best Original Song.